dudzproductions101-ops/MonoOS/README.md

 You may not:

-* Sell OneOS
+* Sell MonoOS
-* Commercialize OneOS
+* Commercialize MonoOS
-* Sell modified versions of OneOS
+* Sell modified versions of MonoOS
-* Claim ownership of OneOS
+* Claim ownership of MonoOS
 * Remove attribution to the original authors
-* Use OneOS or its source code for AI training, dataset creation, or machine learning purposes
+* Use MonoOS or its source code for AI training, dataset creation, or machine learning purposes

 ---

+## Current Status

+MonoOS is not yet a bootable, functional operating system, but it has moved past pure architecture sketching: several components now build and pass automated tests, including the boot manager and verified-boot orchestration logic, the full app SDK with safe Rust bindings, a real AES-256-GCM / Ed25519 encryption layer, the OPK package manager, and the privacy engine (tracker blocking, telemetry guarding, camera/mic/network monitors).

+See `docs/architecture.md` for a directory-by-directory breakdown of what's implemented and tested vs. still a stub, and `docs/roadmap.md` for what's being worked on next (app store UI, real bootloader-stage crypto, Android- parity features like intents and accessibility services, and more).

 ---

 ## License

-OneOS is distributed under the OneOS Non-Commercial License.
+MonoOS is distributed under the MonoOS Non-Commercial License.

 See the LICENSE file for complete terms.